 Geckos are like the hamsters of the reptile world; they are cute, easy to care for, and make great starter pets for the would-be reptile enthusiast.
-However, it's important to learn the correct way to look after your pet before bringing him home.
+However, it's important to learn the correct way to look after your gecko pet before bringing him home.

-Getting to Grips With Geckos
+Getting to Grips With Gecko Lizard Care

 Geckos are hand-sized lizards and a big success story in the reptile world.
 According to The Ark in Space, there are around 1,500 species of geckos occupying different environmental niches, a testament to their adaptability.
 Of these, those commonly kept as pets are the leopard gecko, crested gecko and African fat-tailed gecko.
 These species have broadly the same care requirements and a reputation for being friendly, which makes them great for beginners.